jcass8695/markdown-cv/index.md

 ## Currently

-`London, England.
-2021-present` Software Engineer at Deliveroo, working on the Consumer Search team, powering the search functionality behind the home feed and menu pages.
+`2021-present` Software Engineer at Deliveroo, working on the Consumer Search team, powering the search functionality behind the home feed and menu pages.

 ### Details